OUR INITIATIVES

 Joint Analytical Cell

-The Joint Analytical Cell is an initiative that aims to provide authorities with fisheries intelligence, analysis and capacity building to combat illegal, unreported and unregulated (IUU) fishing.
-The collaboration brings together various stakeholders to build key insights and capacity that will help enhance fisheries management.
+The Joint Analytical Cell, or JAC, provides authorities with fisheries intelligence, data analysis and capacity building to help combat illegal, unreported and unregulated fishing.

 WEST AFRICA TASK FORCE